MuhmmadAyan/BusApp/README.md

- # A bus tracking web app that uses google maps api to render the map and show the live location of the Buses (isntalled with iot devices).
+ # A bus tracking web app that uses google maps api to render the map and show the live location of the Buses (installed with iot devices).